 - If you aren’t sure if the diet your dog is eating is balanced, consider a multivitamin.

 - Many dogs do not tolerate high-fat diets and in some cases the resulting pancreatitis can be painful, costly and messy for everyone.

 - Dogs are neither wolves nor humans.
 They need food suitable for dogs.

 A Balanced View

 Whenever you do your research about diet, remember that not everything you read on the internet is necessarily true.
-Here at Love That Pet we hope to provide a balanced view so that you can make your own informed choices.
+We hope to provide a balanced view so that you can make your own informed choices.
 We do not support extreme views and believe that when feeding your pet, moderation is key.
 We know that you want to feed the best food you can afford to buy, make or prepare in your busy lifestyle.

 That being said, some pets do not tolerate a home cooked, high-meat diet and insisting that dogs are basically wolves and should be fed a pure carnivorous diet is narrow-minded.
 Wolves and dogs parted ways 15,000 years ago, and while the carnivore, omnivore debate rages on, dogs have evolved to essentially forage off human waste rather than kill their prey.
 However, that doesn’t mean they should be eating out of the rubbish bin either!
 Just as some pets don’t tolerate processed foods, some do not do well with high fat, meat diets and bones.

 If your dog has intermittent or frequent diarrhea, vomiting, weight loss or flatulence, consult with your veterinarian on how to do a proper food trial and get some specific advice on what is best to feed your pet.
 Every animal is different and a one-sized fits all approach does not always work.
 Despite what you read on the internet, no vet has ever had their degree paid for by a pet food company, and most are happy to support pet owners whether they want to feed home-made or processed foods.
 You will get much better advice through your vet than on the internet!